grzesiekbucko/Search_and_copy_files_app/README.md

 # Search and copy files

-A simple desktop app to find files in a folder, rename them and copy them to subfolders.
+Simple desktop application for searching files in a folder, renaming and copying to subfolders.